 The diameter of the jar was key, too.
 Wider jars were easier to scrape out, but ingredients were more likely to spatter up against the walls at the outset of blending and thus not thoroughly combine without lots of scrape-downs.
 They also tended to incorporate too much air because the ingredients had more room to bash about.
 Jars that measured about 4.5 inches across at the middle, like those of our top and second-place blenders, were narrow enough to keep the food contained and required much less stopping and starting to scrape down the sides.

 When we tallied the scores, we weren’t surprised to find that our previous winner, Breville’s The Hemisphere Control, once again bested all competitors.
 It wasn’t as high-powered as some of the other models in the lineup, but thanks to a rounded, narrow jar; a powerful-enough motor; and five well-calibrated speed buttons offering a good range of speed between the low and high settings, it worked efficiently without requiring us to frequently stop and scrape down the jar.
 It produced nicely blended smoothies, creamy dips, perfect mayo, and snowy crushed ice, and it even did well in our almond butter abuse test.
 And at roughly $200.000, its moderate price is one we can get behind.

-We tested seven blenders, priced from $159.99 to $285.00, rating them on their ability to perform various tasks.
+We tested seven blenders, priced from about $160.00 to about $290.00, rating them on their ability to perform various tasks.
 We also evaluated each blender on how easy it was to operate and clean.
 We measured the diameter of each jar at the midpoint.
 We used a tachometer to measure how fast each blender’s blades turned on the lowest setting and a decibel meter to measure how loud each was.
 Prices listed were paid online.
 The blenders appear in order of preference.